 Elizabeth met her husband, Richard at Reading but they soon dropped out!
 Leaving England on July 19th.
 1950 they undertook a long cycling tour with tent and billycan.
 While waiting for a ship to Ceylon from Marseille they cycled on to Venice and Rome and back.
 They ended up in New Zealand and during the ten years they were there their three sons, Keith, Nigel and Simon were born.
 Richard was missing England with its long literary history so they sailed home and the Isle of Wight was the obvious place to live.
 The Clarendon Bookshop in Shanklin and Winchfield Gardens market garden in Newchurch followed.
 Then 30 years in Brighstone with their organic garden.
 They became founder members of the Farringford Tennyson Society and Richard was the first President.
 His ashes, scattered on their 42nd anniversary, September 17th 1991 are by the Tennyson Monument.

 Elizabeth worked very successfully for 15 years for Social Services, winning an award with her colleagues for the Home Sitting Service supporting carers.
-Elizabeth now spends her time editing her numerous diaries with the intention of publication.
-These have now been published (September 2017) as a paper-back entitled ' A Young WAAF Hitchhikers Guide to England.' telling us of 61 hikes carried out by her in the years 1945 to 1957.
-Richard's and Elizabeth's books are available.
-Elizabeth's other great interest is in sundials.
+Elizabeth spent her final year editing her numerous diaries with the intention of publication.
+This was eventually done (September 2017) in paper-back form entitled ' A Young WAAF Hitchhikers Guide to England.' telling us of 61 hikes carried out by her in the years 1945 to 1957.
+Elizabeth's previous publication was about sundials.

 Text © 2015 Don Adams